How to Change All Caps to Lowercase in Word

 Caps Lock Indicator

-Make sure the Caps Lock indicator on your keyboard is functioning correctly.
+Check that the Caps Lock indicator light on your keyboard works as expected.
 It will warn you if it is engaged.

 Change Default Font Settings